+Remuneration paid/payable to Executive Directors and KMP is determined by the Board after considering the performance of the individual, the Company and against comparable organisations.
+The RC has also reviewed the practice of the industry and considered the pros and cons of such disclosures.
 The compensation packages for employees including the Executive Directors and KMP comprised a fixed component (base salary), a variable component (cash-based annual bonus) and benefits-in-kind, where applicable, taking into account amongst other factors, the individual's performance, the performance of the Group and industry practices.

 An annual review of the compensation is carried out by the RC to ensure that the remuneration of the Executive Directors and KMP is commensurate with their performance and that of the Company, giving due regard to the financial and commercial health and business needs of the Group.
-The performance of the Executive Directors and CEO (together with other KMPs) is reviewed periodically by the RC and the Board.
+The performance of the Executive Directors and CEO (together with other KMP) is reviewed periodically by the RC and the Board.
 In structuring the compensation framework, the RC also takes into account the risk policies of the Group, the need for the compensation to be symmetric with the risk outcomes and the time horizon of risks.